Data model in the interface

 ### Handling array fields (lists)

 The data model allows defining fields that are collections (arrays) of objects or simple values.
-If in the model a given field is to have multiple repetitions (e.g. a list of addresses, a list of products, etc.), its `multiplicityMax` > 1 (e.g. `null` for no upper limit) and prepare an appropriate data source returning a collection.
-In the form, such a field can be represented, for example, by **a Repeatable Section** (Repeatable Section) with appropriate fields inside.
-It is important to **correctly refer to array elements** in model keys:
+If, in the model, a given field is to have multiple repetitions (e.g. a list of addresses, a list of products, etc.), its `multiplicityMax` > 1 (e.g. `null` for no upper limit) and prepare an appropriate data source returning a collection.
+In the form, such a field can be represented for example by **a Repeatable Section** (Repeatable Section) with the appropriate fields inside.
+It is important to **properly refer to array elements** in the model keys:

-* `collection[].field` – reference to *all* occurrences of the field in the collection (returns the entire list of values or, for example, a concatenation, depending on the context),
+* `collection[].field` – reference to *all* occurrences of the field in the collection (returns the entire list of values or e.g. concatenation, depending on the context),

 * `collection[0].field` – reference to the field in the **first** element of the collection (index 0 means the first element, 1 - the second, etc.),

 * **Note:** The index cannot be omitted!
-The syntax `collection.field` (without `[]` or an index) is incorrect and will cause an error preventing the form from being launched.
-Always use array notation when referring to fields of collection elements.
+The syntax `collection.field` (without `[]` \[] or an index) is invalid and will cause an error preventing the form from starting.
+You must always use array notation when referring to fields of collection elements.

 * For repeatable sections in the form, where the user can dynamically add/remove elements, Eximee uses the variable `_rowIdx` assigned to a given section, to pass the index of the current row.
-In the model key, an identifier then appears in the form of `SectionName_rowIdx`.
-For example, if the repeatable section is bound to the collection `products[]` and has a field `name`, then the field key in the section may look like: `products[SectionName_rowIdx].name`.
+The model key then takes the form `NazwaSekcji_rowIdx`.
+For example, if the repeatable section is bound to collection `products[]` and has field `name`, then the field key in the section can look like: `products[NazwaSekcji_rowIdx].name`.
 This mechanism ensures that each dynamically added field is bound to a unique index in the model.

 ### dataModelTransformer

-Thanks to **dataModelTransformer**, located in the XML ("Source" tab), you can influence the data that will drop into the data model after the application is saved.
+Thanks to **dataModelTransformer**, located in XML (the "Source" tab), you can influence the data that will flow into the data model after the application is saved.

-To use this functionality, add a script in the XML (in ecMetadata inside iftTemplateMetadata) that will be able to modify the saved model.
+To use this functionality, you need to add a script in XML (in ecMetadata inside iftTemplateMetadata) that can modify the model being saved.

 Example of mapping session variables to the data model: